- Military Life Cycle

-Stress is a physical reaction not a sign of weakness.
+Stress is a physical reaction and not a sign of weakness.
 If you or someone nearby is having trouble with stress, get professional support as soon as possible to speed recovery.
 Here are some resources for stress relief.
 They’re confidential, won’t affect your security clearance and are not reported to the command:

 - Contact Military OneSource.
-We offer confidential sessions with licensed professionals at no cost to military members and their families — and we have helped many service members work through issues, including stress management.
+We offer confidential sessions with licensed professionals at no cost to military members and their families.
+We have helped many service members work through issues, including stress management.
 Health and wellness coaching is also available to help you manage stress by developing better diet, exercise and sleep habits.
 Find out more about Military OneSource’s confidential, non-medical counseling.
 Or call us 24/7/365 at 800-342-9647.

 - Military and family life counselors are also available through your installation’s Military and Family Support Center.

 - Combat stress control teams are mental health professionals who support service members on site during deployment.

 - Your unit’s chaplain can provide counseling, guidance and referral on many issues during deployment.

 For medical help with stress: